CathalMullan/email_pipeline_infrastructure/README.md

 ## Spark TensorFlow
 Read from GCP Parquet bucket, perform training on files.
 Saved models in individual GCP buckets.

-## Frontend
+## API
-PWA Email client deployed as a service. pulling saved models from GCP buckets.
+API client deployed as a service. pulling saved models from GCP buckets.